 Interactions

-CMP330/CMP374 if approved by the Authority will have a consequential impact on the STC and STCPs.
+CMP330/CMP374/CMPXXX if approved by the Authority will have a consequential impact on the STC and STCPs.
 A subsequent STC modification proposal, CM079 ‘Consideration of STC/STCP changes in relation to CMP330/CMP374’ has been raised.

 What is the issue?